processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 For now, you can just connect 2-3 breadboarding wires to the first few electrode pins of the MPR121 breakout board.

 ### Tips on what to use for the electrodes
-What should you use to make the electrodes?
+What can you use to make the electrodes?
 Basically anything that conducts electricity to some degree should work well.
 Here's a list of some things you can try with MPR121 sensor:

 - Wires
 - Printed Circuit Boards